 Train #9 (departing at 18:10) uses the newest and best train carriages operated on scheduled services by the State Railways of Thailand.
 However, if you want to transport a bicycle or other large item you need take either Train #109, Train #13 or Train #51 because these trains have freight cars in which you can transport a bicycle.
 Click on the link in red to read more about transporting bicycles on trains in Thailand.

-Ticket Prices to Lamphun
+Ticket Prices from Bangkok to Lamphun

 Train tickets purchased on online for the Bangkok to Lamphun route cost 200 to 250 THB more per ticket than purchasing the same ticket at a train station in Thailand.